Resume-Projects/Web-Checkers/docs/DesignDoc.md

 > or you might show a statechart diagram if the Game component uses a
 > state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
+> _If a dynamic com.webcheckers.model, such as a statechart describes a feature that is
 > not mostly in this tier and cuts across multiple tiers, you can
 > consider placing the narrative description of that feature in a
 > separate section for describing significant features.
 Place this after